 Our brand new version – OP 8 just came out a few weeks ago.
 To help you get a better understanding of what the differences between OP 8 and 7 are, I have concluded all the updates in this article.

 1. Faster Scraping Speed

-We all know how valuable time is, and scraping speed is the core feature to deliver high-quality extraction experience.
+We all know how valuable time is, and scraping speed is a core feature to deliver a high-quality extraction experience.
 In version 8.1, local run speed has improved significantly, which is 10 times faster than in the previous version.
 It took 21mins 41 seconds to extract 100 records of data in OP 7.
 But now in OP 8, it only takes 2 mins to get the same amount of data from the same web pages!

 2. Robust Compatibility

 The great news is that besides the Windows systems, OP 8.1 is available for Mac OS as well!
 Mac users have developed a strong voice in demand on the Mac version.
 We listened to you speak!

 2. Advanced Browser Compatibility

 We switched the browser engine from Firefox 7.0 to Google Chrome 8.0.
 You’ll notice the websites that failed to load with OP 7 can now be loaded with OP 8.1 right away.

 Another essential feature that we upgraded is automation.
 Once you enter a webpage URL in OP 8, you will notice Octoparse detects the website and guesses data fields automatically.
 For users who are exhausted with writing XPath in OP 7, this brings huge convenience as there’s no need to build the crawlers from scratch.

 2. Switch detection results to find the best fit